kuco23/pokerlib/README.md

 ```

 > **note:**
-> In the previous version, each hand had to be parsed manually, now calling any of the methods requiring the hand to be parsed, triggers parsing.
-Note that the only way to add new cards to a hand is through the `__iadd__` method.
-If this method is called with hand already parsed, it logs that a new parsing is required.
+> In the previous version, each hand had to be parsed manually with `hand.parse()`, now calling any of the methods requiring the hand to be parsed, triggers parsing automatically.
+This only happens once, except if the cards in a given hand change.
+The only way cards in a hand should change is through the `__iadd__` method.
+If this method is called with hand already parsed, the hand is considered unparsed.

 It is also possible to fetch hand's kickers.